-Come July 2018, when recreational marijuana usage becomes legal across Canada, there may be Christian young people looking for guidance on this issue.
+Now that recreational marijuana usage is legal (though still with some limits) across Canada, there may be Christians looking for guidance on this issue.
 If they’re asking, “Is marijuana use sinful?” then the answer is, “It certainly can be.
 It can be a violation of the Fifth Commandment, or God’s prohibition against drunkenness.”

 But Pastor Piper’s point is the more important one.
 If we are God’s children then our concern isn’t simply with obeying Him, but loving Him.
 Then the right question isn’t “Is it sinful?” but rather, “Does this bring me closer to God, or push me further away?” and “Is it helpful?”